What’s Most Important is the Summer Camp Medical Technician: Who Are They? And Can They Ensure Your Kids Safety?

 Wilderness First Aid (WFA)

-This certification is a two-day course designed to introduce basic first aid to remote, outdoor situations.
+This certification is a 2-day course designed to introduce basic first aid to remote, outdoor situations.
 They are trained for initial diagnosis and very limited short-term care.

 Wilderness First Responder (WFR)